Hans Weiner

 Hans Weiner (29 November 1950 – 21 August 2024) was a German footballer who played as a defender.
 He spent much of his career in Berlin, with three years at Tennis Borussia, and nine years in two spells at Hertha BSC.
-He also spent two years with Bayern Munich, where he had his greatest successes, winning two Bundesliga titles and appearing in the 1982 European Cup Final.
-He spent three years in the United States, playing for Chicago Sting.
+He also had two years with Bayern Munich, where he had his greatest successes, winning two Bundesliga titles and appearing in the 1982 European Cup Final.
+He stayed in the United States for three years, playing for Chicago Sting.
 After retiring, he ran a bar in Berlin, named Hanne am Zoo.
 Weiner died on 21 August 2024, at the age of 73.